Explaining Lack of Probable Cause in DUI Cases

-Given the information available to the police officer at the time of your arrest, would that information cause a reasonable and cautious person to believe that a crime had been committed.
+Given the information available to the police officer at the time of your arrest, would that information cause a reasonable and cautious person to believe that a crime committed.

 Your driving is relevant to the determination of probable cause to arrest, and it is evidence that can cut both ways.
 For example, if you are weaving all over the place, it is a factor that would cause a reasonable person to think that alcohol or drug impairment could be a cause.
-On the other hand, if there was no bad driving (perhaps you were stopped at a DUI checkpoint, or for a broken windshield), your DUI attorney may have a good argument that your good driving (or the lack of observable bad driving) would lead a reasonable person to believe you weren't impaired.
+On the other hand, if there was no bad driving, perhaps your stopped at a DUI checkpoint, or for a broken windshield, your DUI attorney may have a good argument that your good driving, or the lack of observable bad driving, would lead a reasonable person to believe your not impaired.

-I won a dismissal in a DUI case when the prosecutor asked the officer what he based his arrest on.
-It was based on the field sobriety tests, the driving, the odor of alcohol, and the admission by my client that he had been drinking.
+Recently, a DUI attorney won a dismissal in a DUI case when the prosecutor asked the officer what he based his arrest on.
+It was based on the field sobriety tests, the driving, the odor of alcohol, and the admission by the client that he had been drinking.

-My client was probably shocked when I said "no questions."
-His look spoke volumes.
+The client was probably shocked when the DUI attorney said, no questions.
+Their look spoke volumes.

-The judge asked the prosecutor if she had any evidence to present.
-She rested.
+The Judge asked the prosecutor if they had any evidence to present.
+They rested.

-The judge asked if I had witnesses.
-I shook my head "no." The judge smiled back, letting me know that she realized the prosecutor's mistake.
+The Judge asked if the DUI attorney had witnesses.
+The DUI attorney shook their head no. The Judge smiled back, letting the DUI attorney know that they realized the prosecutor's mistake.

-The judge then asked the prosecutor if she had any argument.
+The Judge then asked the prosecutor if they had any argument.
 The prosecutor argued probable cause.
-I said something like "I agree with everything the prosecutor just said, except I disagree with her conclusion."
-Then I sat down.
+The DUI attorney said something like "I agree with everything the prosecutor just said, except I disagree with their conclusion."
+Then the DUI attorney sat down.

-The judge ruled the state had not shown probable cause.
-None of the officer's observations were enough to cause to believe a crime had been committed.
-The field sobriety tests may have been enough, but since the prosecutor failed to present any testimony about the specifics of the tests, and instead relied on the officer's blanket conclusion, there were no facts in evidence for the judge to consider.
+The Judge ruled the state had not shown probable cause.
+None of the officer's observations were enough to cause to believe a crime committed.
+The field sobriety tests may have been enough, but since the prosecutor failed to present any testimony about the specifics of the tests, and instead relied on the officer's blanket conclusion, there were no facts in evidence for the Judge to consider.

-I leaned over to my client and told him to leave the courtroom immediately, to not look back, and that I would call him to explain.
-As I slowly packed up my briefcase, the prosecutor frantically moved the judge to allow her to reopen her case and allow the officer to testify to fill in the gaps.
-Her mistake had been made and double jeopardy now prevented the judge from litigating my client's case again.
+The DUI attorney leaned over to their client and told them to leave the courtroom immediately, to not look back, and that they would call them to explain.
+As the DUI attorney slowly packed up their briefcase, the prosecutor frantically moved the Judge to allow them to reopen their case and allow the officer to testify to fill in the gaps.
+Their mistake had been made and double jeopardy now prevented the Judge from litigating their client's case again.

 Real Case Example #2

-This case was a DUI prosecution in a very small town with a fairly inexperienced prosecutor.
-We brought a motion to dismiss because the state lacked probable cause to arrest.
-It was a low probability motion, but under the circumstances worth bringing to test the prosecutor.
+The following case was a DUI prosecution in a very small town with a fairly inexperienced prosecutor.
+The DUI attorney brought a motion to dismiss because the state lacked probable cause to arrest.
+It was a low probability motion, but under the circumstances worth bringing up to test the prosecutor.

 The arresting officer was not there.
 Now in case you haven't figured it out yet, the arresting officer made the arrest decision.
-He is the one who must testify about his reasons for that arrest decision.
+They are the one who must testify about their reasons for that arrest decision.

-I thought the case would be continued.
-The officer must have been detained on an emergency call.
-Feeling pretty confident in his case, the prosecutor announced "ready."
+The DUI attorney thought continuation of the case.
+The officer possibly detained on an emergency call.
+Feeling pretty confident in their case, the prosecutor announced "ready."